FamryAmri/Discord-Bot-GDPS/README.md

 <br><br>
 ![...](http://famrygd.5v.pl/totur/image4.png)
 <br><br>
-After that, You must edit setup.json at folder botfiles and put your token.
+After that, You must edit setup.json at folder botfiles.
+Put your token and also your <a href="https://support.discordapp.com/hc/en-us/articles/360000291932">user id</a>.
 Make your prefix at the setup.json.
 And also put your host of gdps must be included with database folder.
 Like this <b>[ Not need slash at behind url ]</b>
 <br>
 <b>http://www.boomlings.com/database </b>

-# For Hosting the bot using android
+## For Hosting the bot using android
 Please download termux at Google Play Store
 After you downloaded, Open the app and type..
 <br>